knative/func/templates/README.md

 ## Packaging

-When updates are made to these templates, they must be packaged (serialized as a Go byte array) by running `make zz_filesystem_generated.go`, and checking in the resultant `zz_filesystem_generated.go` file.
+When updates are made to these templates, they must be packaged (serialized as a Go byte array) by running `make generate/zz_filesystem_generated.go`, and checking in the resultant `./generate/zz_filesystem_generated.go` file.

 ## How it works

-The `./generate/templates` directory contains Go program that generates `zz_filesystem_generated.go`.
+The `./generate/templates` directory contains Go program that generates `./generate/zz_filesystem_generated.go`.
-The file defines byte array variable named `templatesZip`.
+The file defines byte array variable named `TemplatesZip`.
 The variable contains ZIP representation of the templates directory.
 The byte array variable is then used to instantiate exported global variable `function.EmbeddedTemplatesFS`, which implements standard Go interfaces `fs.ReadDirFS` and `fs.StatFS`.